 Oliver and Henry came to me with a very specific goal… to improve their vertical jump.
 Or as they would say ‘slam dunk!’.
 They both play at a high level which made this an interesting proposition, so I ‘jumped’ at the chance to help.
 At just over 6” ft (but still growing) they needed to increase their power to weight ratio to reach a 10ft Basketball hoop.
 With only one hour a week to train around games, I needed maximum effort from them and the most up-to-date research.

-In our first session we worked on gathering the metrics of their current jump.
+In our first personal training session we worked on gathering the metrics of their current jump.
 It’s vital to show an athlete that they are improving with numerical data especially in Basketball which, like most American sports is totally statistic obsessed.

 Following our testing stage, we moved on to mastering the exercises we would be using to get them strong and then powerful.
 This was built around the squat and deadlift.
 We assessed the squat and worked out which muscles were strong as well as weak and therefore needed more attention.